SanaeLamti/Enhancing-retinal-blood-vessel-segmentation_Attention-Blocks/README.md

 ## Key Findings

-The study demonstrates that **Spatial-AttVesNet significantly outperforms the Simple U-Net model** in retinal vessel segmentation performance across all tested datasets.
+The study demonstrates that **Spatial_AttVesNet significantly outperforms the Simple U-Net model** in retinal vessel segmentation performance across all tested datasets.
 Improvements are evident in both quantitative metrics and the visual quality of the segmentations, while maintaining a low parameter count.

 ## Repository Structure

-* `Spatial-AttVesNet.ipynb`: Jupyter notebook containing the implementation, training, evaluation, and visualization generation for the Spatial-AttVesNet model.
+* `Spatial_AttVesNet.ipynb`: Jupyter notebook containing the implementation, training, evaluation, and visualization generation for the Spatial-AttVesNet model.
-* `UNET-SIMPLE.ipynb`: Jupyter notebook containing the implementation, training, evaluation, and visualization generation for the Simple U-Net model.
+* `UNET_SIMPLE.ipynb`: Jupyter notebook containing the implementation, training, evaluation, and visualization generation for the Simple U-Net model.
 * `README.md`: This file.
 * `/images/`: Directory containing generated comparative figures.
     * `CHASEDB1_segmentation_comparison.png`